twentyfortysix/wp_init/README.md

-WP-CLI script that interactively install Wordpress, Disable some unwanted stuff, install bucnh of plugins and resert the Wo to a normal working state.
+WP-CLI script that interactively install Wordpress, Disable some unwanted stuff, install bunch of plugins and resert the Wordpress to a normal working state.

-Make it more CMS like not blog like auto-disable all comments.
-Install CMS usefull plugins such as Timber, ACF, posts 2 post, wp-pagnavi, simple image sizes, w3tc, wordfence, etc.
+Make it more CMS like not blog like.
+Auto-disable all comments.
+Install CMS usefull plugins such as Timber, ACF, Posts2post, WP-pagnavi, Simple image sizes, W3TC, Wordfence (see full list in script).

 Requirments:
 - SSH